-You will be required to undergo a workplace health and safety induction at the workplace prior to or on commencement of your placement.
+You will be participate in a workplace health and safety induction at the workplace prior to or on commencement of your placement.

-You will be required to wear a UniSC student uniform (polo shirt) when on placement.
+You will be required to wear a UniSC student uniform (polo shirt) and identification badge when on placement.
 Information regarding ordering will be provided via the UniSC WIL Nutrition - Placement web page